Arania/gitpusshuten-website/content/documentation/commands/help.md

-  delete      Deletes the application of the specified environment. help        Displays the command list, or the help screen for a specific command. initialize  Initializes Git Pusshu Ten (プッシュ点) with the working directory. push        Pushes a branch, tag or ref to the specified environment. remote      Performs a command on the remote server for the specified environment from the application root. setup       Setups up various things for you, based on the .gitpusshuten/config.rb file. user        Interacts with users, based on the <app_root>/.gitpusshuten/config.rb file. version     Displays the current version of Git Pusshu Ten (プッシュ点).
+  delete      Deletes the application of the specified environment. help        Displays the command list, or the help screen for a specific command. initialize  Initializes Git Pusshu Ten (プッシュ天) with the working directory. push        Pushes a branch, tag or ref to the specified environment. remote      Performs a command on the remote server for the specified environment from the application root. setup       Setups up various things for you, based on the .gitpusshuten/config.rb file. user        Interacts with users, based on the <app_root>/.gitpusshuten/config.rb file. version     Displays the current version of Git Pusshu Ten (プッシュ天).

 [Command Specific Help]